samturnage/CIS-340-Project1/README.txt

 I'm workin on a solution for the quicksort right now.
 Things look good and its almost done.
 It's only sorting half at the moment.
 I can push what I have if you want, let me know
 -Sam

-I think the best way is deriving the last node within the quicksort function and removing the last variable from what gets passed in.
-That way the quicksort still works the same and we only pass one argument.
--James

 Description:
     Creates a doubly linked list from input integer values then sorts them using a quicksort, prints the list before and after
 Member Contributions: